growdigital/forestgarden.wales/content/blog/what-is-a-forest-garden.md

 draft: false
 ---

+A forest garden is like a wildlife orchard underplanted with edible shrubs and perennial vegetables.

+Using trees, shrubs, perennials and self-seeding annuals, it emulates a young natural woodland.
 The principles of a forest garden can apply to any sized garden.

 1. Productive
 2. Sustainable